Page contents

 If you’re not happy with the care you have received, your first step should be to work with your care agency to resolve the problem.

-Generally, don’t let problems build up – it’s okay to raise your concerns at any time and it’s best if you do it early so that you and your care agency can work together to resolve any concerns you have.
+It’s important for your loved one to not let problems build up.
+It’s OK to raise your concerns at any time, and doing so promptly will allow you and the care agency to work together to resolve any concerns you have.

 If you are paying for the care privately, you can simply search for a new care agency who will better suit your needs.

-If you have a serious concern about a care agency’s service or someone’s safety, you can anonymously report an agency to the Care Quality Commission or the Care Inspectorate.
+If you have a serious concern about a care agency’s service or someone’s safety, you can anonymously report an agency to the Care Quality Commission, the Care Inspectorate. or the